 - P1231 and P3051 as P. neopolydactyla 6, a species endemics to the Pacific Northwest region of North America.
-It is not a strict specialist, but shows affinity to two Nostoc phylogroups (Magain et al. 2015).
+It is not a strict specialist, but shows affinity to two Nostoc phylogroups (XIII and XVII, for the numbering of phylogroups, see Magain et al. 2015).
 It corresponds to very specific morphotypes of P. neopolydactyla s.l. and is easy to recognize morphologically.

 - P3010 as P. neopolydactyla 7, a rare species only known from one specimen from Japan.